saqibwaheed786/saqibwaheed786/README.md

 <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;***About me ....***

-- 🔭 I'm currently working on Blockchain/CryptoCurrency
+- 🔭 I'm currently working on Blockchain / Crypto Currency & Trading
 - 🌱 I'm on track for learning more about Artificial Intelligence,Data Science,Machine Learning
 - :weight_lifting_man:Workout 3 days in a row and take a day break
 - Adapting the minimalism life style